deis/minio/README.md

 # About

-The Deis minio component provides a [Minio](http://minio.io) server that can be run on Kubernetes.
+The Deis minio component provides an [S3 API][s3-api] compatible object storage server, based on [Minio](http://minio.io), that can be run on Kubernetes.
 It's intended for use within the [Deis v2 platform](http://docs-v2.readthedocs.org/en/latest/) as an object storage server, but it's flexible enough to be run as a standalone pod on any Kubernetes cluster.

 Currently, we aren't providing this component with any kind of persistent storage, but it may work with [persistent volumes](http://kubernetes.io/docs/user-guide/volumes/).